ghsyafii/ghsyafii.github.io/blog.md

 # The Left/Right Political Dichotomoy Has Got to Go

 What does it mean for someone to be left or right of the political spectrum?
-In the US at least, the former means that the person is a Progressive while the latter is a Conservative.
-The Progressive thinks the status quo is bad and wants society to _progress_ by making changes to the political order, while the Conservative thinks things are fine as they are and wants to _conserve_ the current state of affairs.
-Those on the far left want things to change immediately while those on the far right want things to remain exactly as they are.
+In the US at least, the terms are synonyms for Progressive and Conservative, respectively.
+The Progressive thinks Tradition is bad and wants society to _progress_ beyond it, while the Conservative thinks Tradition is good and wants to _conserve_ it.
+Those on the far left want Tradition to be abandoned entirely, while those on the far right want Tradition to be adopted as it is without modifications.

 ### Draft Ideas

-The left/right dichotomy only has meaning in relation to a particular sociopolitical context, which varies across space and time.
-A conservative in the US doesn't want the same things as a conservative in Afghanistan.
-But a conservative in the US in 2022 might also not want the same things as a conservative in 1922.
+The left/right dichotomy only has meaning in relation to a particular sociopolitical context.
+A conservative in the US doesn't want the same things as a conservative in Afghanistan, and a conservative in the US in 2022 might also not want the same things as a conservative in 1922.

+The point is, the terms left and right only have meaning in relation to a Tradition.
+Since the latter differs across space and time, and doesn't have a clear sense, why use these terms?

+There is also another aspect - speed.
+The left has been associated with immediate change, while the right with gradual change.

 Promotes tribalism